How Long Do You Play For at weddings etc…?.

 Do we need to provide dinner for the band?

 If you need us there through cocktails and dinner to run the mic and background music, then we will need dinner provided.

 We are always grateful for some beverages, especially water!!.

 Should we get a DJ in addition to the band?

-Some clients do like to have a combination of band and DJ, but it's not totally necessary and usually is in the case that its a long event and the DJ takes over once the band is done for the night.
+Some clients do like to have a combination of band and DJ(we have an arrangement with a DJ), but it's not totally necessary and usually in the case that its a long event and the DJ takes over once the band is done for the night.

 The Alan James Project is totally capable of playing their live show with a good verity/mix of tunes, we have you covered there.
 If you want to have a DJ as well, we can arrange that for you no problem.